FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/troubleshoot_registration/troubleshoot_upgrades_installs.md

     "title": "Troubleshooting installations and upgrades",
     "linkTitle": "Troubleshoot installation and upgrades",
     "weight": "190"
-}This page describes how to locate the various {{< TransferCFT/transfercftname  >}} installation logs when troubleshooting, and the files you made want to have ready if you need to contact Axway Support.
+}This page describes how to locate the various Transfer CFT{{< TransferCFT/transfercftname  >}} installation logs when troubleshooting, and the files you made want to have ready if you need to contact Axway Support.

 If an issue occurs while performing an installation or an upgrade, check for errors in the following places.
 Perform these steps before attempting to roll back in the case of an upgrade.

-1. If you performed an upgrade from a version prior to v3.6, look for errors in the `install.log` located in the `axway.installer` directory.
+1. If you performed an upgrade from a version prior to v3.6, look for errors in the install.log located in the axway.installer directory.
-1. Check for errors in the `install.log` in the `CFT` directory (if this is a new installation or you upgraded from a version that did not use the Axway installer).
+1. Check for errors in the install.log in the CFT directory (if this is a new installation or you upgraded from a version that did not use the Axway installer).
-1. Navigate to the runtime directory and check the `.up `folder contents.
+1. Navigate to the runtime directory and check the .up folder contents.
-1. Again from the runtime directory, check the `copupd `folder contents.
-This folder is only available after performing a {{< TransferCFT/transfercftname >}} update or upgrade when using {{< TransferCFT/centralgovernancename >}} or {{< TransferCFT/flowmanager >}}.
-In the `copupd `folder, navigate to the` log > install` file.
+1. Again from the runtime directory, check the copupd folder contents.
+This folder is only available after performing a Transfer CFT{{< TransferCFT/transfercftname >}} update or upgrade when using Central Governance{{< TransferCFT/centralgovernancename >}} or Flow Manager{{< TransferCFT/flowmanager >}}.
+In the copupd folder, navigate to the log > install file.
 1. Be ready to supply all of these files to Axway support if you cannot troubleshoot the issue with any errors found in the logs.

 ## Transfer CFT Copilot server issues